Benedictine Leadership: Faculty & Advisory Councils

 CVDL Co-founder; Dean, College of Business

-Dr. Sandra L. Gill is Associate Dean for Strategy, College of Business at Benedictine University.
-Dr. Gill joined Benedictine in 2001 as Department Chair and Associate Professor of Business, MBA Programs, and served as Dean for 10 years.
-She was appointed Associated Dean for Strategy in 2014.
+Dr. Sandra L. Gill is Dean of the College of Business at Benedictine University.
+Dr. Gill joined Benedictine in 2001 as Department Chair and Associate Professor of Business, MBA Programs; she has served as Dean for more than a decade.
 She is a Fellow of the American College of Healthcare Executives and Fellow of the American Association of Healthcare Consultants.
 She is a Certified Clinical Sociologist with the Sociological Practice Association and was 2009 Chair of the Lisle Chamber of Commerce.

 For 40 years, Dr. Gill has worked in education and health care as a licensed teacher, program director, consultant and academic faculty member.
 From 1980-2000, she completed over 1,500 health care external consulting engagements throughout the United States and other countries.
 For five years, she served on the strategic planning council of the Fielding Graduate University, where she completed her M.A.
 (1995) and Ph.D (1998) in human and organizational systems.
 She completed her B.A.
 (1966) and M.A.
 (1974) with honors, at Michigan State University.
 She has published over 40 applied articles related to health care leadership and governance.

 firstname.lastname@example.org, (630) 829-6225

 Dr. James “Gus” Gustafson is the Leadership Scholar-in-Residence and core faculty member in Leadership Development for the Center for Values-Driven Leadership at Benedictine University.
 He is the former Chair of the Business Leadership Division of the International Leadership Association, former Editor-in-Chief of the Organization Development Journal, and 2010 recipient of the prestigious Global Strategic Leader Award given by the World HRD Congress.
 Prior to coming to Benedictine, he was Director of Strategic Leadership Research and Development and Organizational Transformation at U.S. Cellular, where he received many awards for his pioneering work in leadership development and organizational change.

 Dr. Gustafson has over 20 years of successful organization development, sales, marketing, operations, leadership development, channel management and general management experience in public, private and non-profit organizations.